DamianSheldon/DamianSheldon.github.io/source/_posts/2015-03-16-ios-app-problems-part-2.markdown

 Reference:http://osxdaily.com/2011/08/30/where-iphoto-pictures-are-located/

-###Checking the Entitlements for an iOS app Submission to the App Store
+###问题描述：Checking the Entitlements for an iOS app Submission to the App Store

 Making an Inspectable .ipa file
 In the Xcode Organizer, instead of Submit to the iOS App Store, do Save for Enterprise or Ad-Hoc Deployment.
 This will create a local copy of the .ipa file that would be submitted to the App Store.